IErcOrg/IERC_DAO/README.md

 ## Governance and Tokenomics

 Central to the effectiveness of IERC DAO is a robust governance structure and carefully crafted tokenomics.
 Governance within IERC DAO is predicated on the principles of decentralization, transparency, and community empowerment.
 The governance framework is designed to enable stakeholders to participate in the decision-making process, propose initiatives, and vote on key proposals.
 Through active participation and transparent governance mechanisms, stakeholders are empowered to shape the future direction of the IERC ecosystem.
 Tokenomics plays a pivotal role in aligning incentives and rewarding valuable contributions within the IERC DAO ecosystem.
-The native governance token, $ethi, serves as a tool for governance and value capture, enabling token holders to participate in decision-making processes and receive rewards for their contributions.
+The native governance inscription, $ethi, serves as a tool for governance and value capture, enabling inscription holders to participate in decision-making processes and receive rewards for their contributions.

 ## Stakeholders